hui-w/interactive-canvas/README.md

 // Create a label
 var label = new Label(10, 60, 0, 0, 'Label');

-// Create a button and set its event handler var button = new Button(10, 10, 130, 32, 'Click this button');
+// Create a button and add the event handler var button = new Button(10, 10, 130, 32, 'Click this button');
 button.onTap.add(function(left, top) {
   var message = 'Button has been clicked at [' + left + ', ' + top + ']';